 Most kulfi recipes involve pistachios.
 My neighbours son is deathly allergic to them and since he’s always here eating snacks like these I didn’t want to chance it!
 I think if you add a quarter cup of pistachios to the mix, these kulfi pops will taste even more incredible.

-Tips to making Delightfully Delicious Frozen Yogourt Kulfi Pops
+Tips to making Delightfully Delicious Frozen Yogurt Kulfi Pops

 The image below is what your mixture should look like right before you pour it into the popsicle moulds.
 Notice how frothy it looks.
 The key is to whisk it up really good and make sure there are absolutely no lumps of yogourt.